KopiasCsaba/ccp_audio_system_manual/for_technicians/rehearsal.md

 ## At the main console
-Consult with the worship leader on how which instruments will be used, and who will be at which microphone.
+Consult with the worship leader on which instruments will be used, and who will be at which microphone.

 ### Set up the SPL meter